arnavjain321-prog/manutd-2007-08-style-profile/README.md

 ├── LICENSE
 └── README.md

----

 How to Run the Analysis

 Install dependencies

 pip install pandas numpy matplotlib

 Open the notebook

 jupyter notebook notebooks/02_attack_profile.ipynb

-Run all cells to reproduce:
+Run all cells to reproduce the analysis:

-Data cleaning & merging
+Data cleaning and merging

 Metric engineering (per-90 calculations)